Icaro-Lima/LabarcFPGASimulatorDesktop/server/README.md

 The HTTP server has write access to /home/labarc01/sim and /home/labarc01/syn.

-When the user clicks `Upload` in `remote.php` or `simulate.php`, the HTTP server creates a new directory in `/home/labarc01/syn` or `/home/labarc01/sum`, respectively, and puts the uploaded Systemverilog file `top.sv` into it.
+When the user clicks `Upload` in `remote.php` or `simulate.php`, the HTTP server creates a new directory in `/home/labarc01/syn` or `/home/labarc01/sim`, respectively, and puts the uploaded Systemverilog file `top.sv` into it.
 The HTTP server has no FPGA board connected to it nor does it run simulations.

-The simulation is run by one specific computer.
+The simulations are run by one specific computer.
 One process of `launch_sims` is running on account `labarc01` on this computer.
 This process looks for a directory in `/home/labarc01/sim` which has exactly one file in it.
 If it finds such a directory, it copies `Makefile` from `/labarc/TOP` into it